 With all the uncertainty of our current times, it may not feel like the right time to make a substantial transfer of wealth.
 However, for individuals who are projected to have a large federally taxable estate and desire to gift assets to heirs, now may be exactly the right time.
 When interest rates are low, there are some really great planning techniques that should be considered.
-As of May 2020, interest rates aren’t just low, the rates the IRS uses to calculate minimum interest rates to apply to loans (AFR) and the discount rate applied to remainder interest and life estates (Sec 7520 rate) are the lowest rates ever published.
-The May Sec 7520 rate is just 0.8%; 2 years ago that same rate was 3.2%.
+As of August 2020, interest rates aren’t just low, the rates the IRS uses to calculate minimum interest rates to apply to loans (AFR) and the discount rate applied to remainder interest and life estates (Section 7520 rate) are the lowest rates ever published.
+The August Section 7520 rate is just 0.4%; 2 years ago that same rate was 3.4%.
 The historically low rate leaves a lot of room for taxpayers to do some high impact planning.

 Grantor Retained Annuity Trust

 A Grantor Retained Annuity Trust (“GRAT”) is an irrevocable trust in which assets are transferred to and the grantor retains the right to receive an annuity payment for a specified term of years.
 The assets remaining at the end of the term are distributed to the remainder beneficiaries, usually the grantor’s children or grandchildren.
 The reason a GRAT is such a powerful planning technique when interest rates are low is because of the leverage it can provide.
 If the trust assets realize a return greater than the assumed rate (0.4% in August 2020), all of that appreciation is transferred to the beneficiary and is not included in the value of the gift.
 In addition, as long as the grantor survives for the term of the trust, the gifted assets are excluded from the grantor’s gross estate.